jansam123/JIDENN/README.md

 </p>

 ### Particle Transformer (ParT)
 Particle Transformer (https://arxiv.org/abs/2202.03772) is an extension of Transformer, which is based on the CaiT model used in image recognition (https://arxiv.org/abs/2103.17239).
 On top of that, it introduces **interaction variables** that are computed for each pair of particles.
 They are added as a bias to the attention weights.
-The architecture is shown in the figure below.
+The architecture is shown in the figures below.

 <p align="center">
 <img src="images/part.jpg" width="600">